 Make your own ham and cheese hot pockets with a buttery white or healthy wheat-option crust, and all the gooey cheese filling with thin-sliced ham.
-See notes for how to freeze.
+Homemade hot pockets are healthier than the store bought ones, are cheaper to make and are even more delicious than others that you've had.

 Why this recipe works